Gijs6/ckv/README.md

 - [x] Rewrite *over mij*
 - [ ] Better 404 and 500 pages (with art from Mondriaan?)
 - [ ] Fix images and layout on popups in infograpic (blok 2)
+- [ ] Quicker loading times for the vid on blok 1